gotuna/docs/content/docs/basics/routing.md

 You must also provide a handler to be used when the file is not found (404 page).

+Static files are passed into the app's configuration using the `io/fs` package's `FS` interface.
+This means that you can use `embed` to pack all your static files directly into the final binary.

 ```
 app.Router.PathPrefix(app.StaticPrefix).
 	Handler(http.StripPrefix(app.StaticPrefix, app.ServeFiles(handlerNotFound(app)))).